chafiq1992/whatsapp_confermation/README.md

 Replace the values with the credentials for your Shopify store.
 Alternatively use the `IRRAKIDS_*` or `IRRANOVA_*` variable names if those are available.

+## SQLite database

+Messages are stored in a local SQLite file.
+By default the backend writes to `data/whatsapp_messages.db`.
+The directory is created automatically if it does not exist.

+When deploying to providers with ephemeral filesystems, point the `DB_PATH` environment variable at a location backed by a persistent volume so that chat history is retained across restarts.

 ## Frontend build

 Before running the backend make sure the React frontend is compiled: